 You know the effect this will have on your garden or your backyard.
 So you need to Frenchie proof your garden and backyard.
 The reasons they like to dig vary, so take a look at the reasons behind the underlying digging problems.

-The French Bulldog is quite lovable, but they may also be a little standoff to individuals they don’t know.
-They are often known to be aggressive to other dogs, but you can control this if you start socializing your Frenchie when they are a puppy.
+The French Bulldog is lovable, but they may also be a little standoff to individuals they don’t know.
+They are often aggressive to other dogs, but you can control this if you start socializing your Frenchie when they are a puppy.

 While they are young, you should introduce the puppy to all kinds of individuals and other dogs.
 Experts believe that this socialization is carried out when they turn 14 weeks.

-You must also understand that Frenchies can be a little destructive before you go and get one.
-Some of the reasons these dogs get destructive are that they are quickly bored, and they are using chewing to discover new things in their world.
+You must also understand that Frenchies can be a little destructive before getting one.
+Some reasons these dogs get destructive are that they are quickly bored and use chewing to discover new things in their world.
 The same way you would with your hands.

-When you choose a Frenchie, you’ll have to be careful that you keep all of your personal possessions and valuables out of their reach.
-They are tiny, but they’re large enough to get on the tables to reach remotes, and they’ll discover clothes, socks, cell phones, as well as your kid’s toys.
+When choosing a Frenchie, you’ll have to be careful that you keep all of your possessions and valuables out of their reach.
+They are tiny, but they’re large enough to get on the tables to reach remotes, and they’ll discover clothes, socks, cell phones, and your kid’s toys.

 The Important tips for first-time Frenchie’s owners